 - Date: Thu, 11 Sep 1997 19:40:18 PDT

-Time the mail was sent, usually from the sender’s machine (in this case, from hotmail’s time rather than my own–it’s pacific daylight time again).
-I got email from a friend a little while ago, and this line said he sent it at 20:26:49.
-The received: line said MindSpring’s servers got it at 20:31:25, so either his clock is slightly slow or there was a five minute delay (he’s another MindSpring user, so a delay is unlikely).
+The time the mail was sent, usually from the sender’s machine (in this case, from Hotmail’s time rather than my own–it’s Pacific Daylight time again).
+I got an email from a friend a little while ago, and this line said he sent it at 20:26:49.
+The received: line said MindSpring’s servers got it at 20:31:25, so either his clock is slightly slow or there was a five-minute delay (he’s another MindSpring user, so a delay is unlikely).

 - Restrict: no-external-archive